 where $q_{(n_i,l_i-1)}^{(n_i,l_i)}$ is the probability of successful transmissions from node $(n_i,l_i-1)$ to node $(n_i,l_i)$, and $\lambda _{(n_i,l_i-1)}^{(n_i,l_i)}$ is the transmission delay between these two nodes.
 Here, the expectation $\mathbb{E}_s[\cdot]$ is taken over all the possible system states.

-Due to lack of complete knowledge of adversaries and payoff structures, Boltzmann-Gibbs reinforcement learning \eqref{eq:sbr} is utilized to find the optimal path, because of its capability of estimating the expected utility.
-The resulting secure routing algorithm can spatially circumvent jammers along the routing path and can learn to defend against malicious attackers as the state changes.
-As shown in \Cref{fig:routing}, the routing path generated from the proposed routing algorithm in \cite{zhu2011dynamic,song2019performance} can avoid the nodes which are compromised by the jammers.
-Thus, the routing algorithm stemmed from the proposed game-theoretic formulation provides more resilience, security, and agility than the ad-hoc on-demand distance vector (AODV) algorithm, as AODV fails to dynamically adjust the routing path in the case of a malicious attack.
-Moreover, the proposed routing algorithm can reduce the delay time incurred by the attack due to its adaptive and dynamical feature, and thus is more efficient than AODV.
+Due to a lack of complete knowledge of adversaries and payoff structures, Boltzmann-Gibbs reinforcement learning \eqref{eq:sbr} is utilized to find the optimal path because of its capability of estimating the expected utility.
+The resulting secure routing algorithm can spatially circumvent jammers along the routing path and learn to defend against malicious attackers as the state changes.
+As shown in \Cref{fig:routing}, the routing path generated from the proposed routing algorithm in \cite{zhu2011dynamic,song2019performance} can avoid the nodes compromised by the jammers.
+Thus, the routing algorithm stemming from the proposed game-theoretic formulation provides more resilience, security, and agility than the ad-hoc on-demand distance vector (AODV) algorithm, as AODV fails to dynamically adjust the routing path in the case of a malicious attack.
+Moreover, the proposed routing algorithm can reduce the delay time incurred by the attack due to its adaptive and dynamic feature, and hence, is more efficient than AODV.